steventhanna/Argot/README.md

 `@note` - notes any important information relevant to the method

+`@end` - ends a method - place after the closing tag of a method

 ```java
 /** Provides a sample method for this example.
 * @param String text - text to be returned